 Kids are just as eager to better understand the solar system.
 There are attractions in San Jose that will take them on a journey around the world and beyond our planet.
 The NASA Ames Research Center will give your kids an idea about their past space missions and see what it’s like for an astronaut to live and work in space.
 For a glimpse beyond the universe, wander through space at the Lick Observatory and learn about astronomy.
 Take a closer look at the stars through its historic observatory’s two powerful telescopes.
 It’s hard to believe that the world’s first mountain-top observatory constructed in 1888 is still working and provides scientists with valuable information.

 Attractions, places to go, and things to do in San Jose with kids are limitless.
 There are just so many activities for kids and the whole family to explore the outdoors and engage in fun learning filled with cutting-edge technology.
-Let your kids be a modern-day explorer and see an incredible blend of art, culture, and history that San Jose has to offer.
+Let your kids be modern-day explorers and see an incredible blend of art, culture, and history that San Jose has to offer.

 Find even more things to do in San Jose with kids by checking out our Things To Do category.